Privacy Policy for Management of Personal Information

 In the course of providing clinical services, we may share information with your other healthcare providers where you have authorised us to do so, or where you would otherwise reasonably expect it.
 For example:

-· if you ask our psychologist to work with your other healthcare providers or support service providers (such as your social worker), the psychologist who is treating you may discuss relevant aspects of your treatment with them.
+If you provide consent for our clinician to liaise with your other healthcare providers or support service providers (such as your social worker, school counsellor etc), your clinician will discuss relevant aspects of your treatment with your care team.

 Our administrative team are all internal team members who are based in Melbourne, Australia.
 Within our practice, access to personal information is limited to those staff who have an operational need to access it.
 Generally, your clinical records will only be accessed by the professional staff who are involved in your treatment.